DPotoyan/Chem324/_sources/ch03/note05.md

 ### Quantum states as linear superposition of mutually exclusive states.

-It is important to emphasize that postulates of quantum mechanics that in an experimetn we always obtain one of the eigenvalues in other words the system described by a superoposition "collapses" to one of the eigenfunctions.
-The idea of a quantum system randomly collapsing into distinct and mutuallye esclusive states has trubled many physicsis, who were at the frontiers of development of quantum mechanics.

 $$\mid \psi \rangle = \sum_n c_n \mid \phi_n \rangle $$

-- Act of an exeperimentation interferes with superposition state collapsing it to a particular eigenfunction with probability $\mid c_n \mid^2$
+- In an experimetn one always obtain one of the eigenvalues (see Postulates) corresponding to $\phi_n$

+- In other words the system described by a **wavefunction of superoposition "collapses" to one of the eigenfunctions** when experiment is carried out.

   $$\mid \psi \rangle \rightarrow \mid \phi_n \rangle$$

+- Differnet eigenvalues are observed doing experiments with probability $\mid c_n \mid^2$
+- The idea of a quantum system randomly collapsing into distinct and mutuallye esclusive states has trubled many physicsis, who were at the frontiers of development of quantum mechanics.

 - Orthogonality of eigenfunctions implies mutual exclusivity of system being in state 1 vs state 2

   $$\langle \phi_1 \mid \phi_2 \rangle=0$$

+### Copenhagen Interpretation

 - The [Copenhagen interpretation](https://en.wikipedia.org/wiki/Copenhagen_interpretation#cite_note-Siddiqui2017-1) is an expression of the meaning of [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics) that was largely devised from 1925 to 1927 by [Niels Bohr](https://en.wikipedia.org/wiki/Niels_Bohr) and [Werner Heisenberg](https://en.wikipedia.org/wiki/Werner_Heisenberg).
 It is one of the oldest of numerous proposed [interpretations of quantum mechanics](https://en.wikipedia.org/wiki/Interpretations_of_quantum_mechanics), and remains one of the most commonly taught.